 Kelly O’Day Weisinger joined Emory in 2012 as Sustainability Programs Coordinator, collaborating with Emory University and Healthcare leadership in fulfilling Emory’s Sustainability vision.
 She conducts staff outreach and engagement and works with all of Emory’s university and healthcare departments on projects including waste minimization, energy and water use reduction, sustainable procurement, climate action, lab and office sustainability, and curriculum and research.
 Previously, Kelly spent two years working in transportation and sustainability with Midtown Alliance in Midtown, Atlanta.
 She acquired a Master in Environmental Law and Policy from Vermont Law School in 2009 while working full time as Assistant Director of Admissions for the Law School.
 Though she has lived in Connecticut, Colorado, and Vermont, she is an Atlanta native and now calls Decatur home.

 Peggy F. Barlett, Goodrich C. White Professor of Anthropology

-She is co-editor of Sustainability on Campus: Stories and Strategies for Change with Geoffrey W. Chase (MIT Press, 2004).
-Inspired by Emory faculty response to woods walks at Emory, she later edited Urban Place: Reconnecting with the Natural World (MIT Press, 2005).
+She is co-editor of Sustainability in Higher Education: Stories and Strategies for Transformation with Geoffrey W. Chase (MIT Press, 2013) as well as the earlier volume Sustainability on Campus: Stories and Strategies for Change, 2004.
+Inspired by the Emory faculty's response to woods walks at Emory, she also edited Urban Place: Reconnecting with the Natural World (MIT Press, 2005).

-Committed to the scholarship of teaching, she has published numerous articles on these topics.
-She received her B.A. from Smith College with a major in Religion, M.Div. from Harvard and Ph.D. from Emory.
+Bobbi's B.A. is from Smith College with a major in Religion.
+Her Masters of Divinity degree is from Harvard and her Ph.D. in Interdisciplinary Studies is from Emory University.
 She lives with her husband in Decatur, Georgia, and enjoys kayaking, swimming and hiking.